syne-tune/syne-tune/docs/source/tutorials/benchmarking/bm_simulator.rst

    method_kwargs = map_method_args(args, method, method_kwargs)

-Here, ``method_kwargs`` are arguments of :class:`~benchmarking.commons.baselines.MethodArguments`, which can be modified by ``map_method_args`` (the modified dictionary is returned). ``args`` is the result of command line parsing, and ``method`` is the name of the method to be constructed based on these arguments.
+Here, ``method_kwargs`` are arguments of :class:`~syne_tune.experiments.baselines.MethodArguments`, which can be modified by ``map_method_args`` (the modified dictionary is returned). ``args`` is the result of command line parsing, and ``method`` is the name of the method to be constructed based on these arguments.
 The latter argument allows